-Albinism, a group of inherited disorders, results in little or no production of the pigment melanin.
+Albinism includes a group of inherited disorders that are characterized by little or no production of the pigment melanin.
 The type and amount of melanin your body produces determines the color of your skin, hair and eyes.
 Most people with albinism are sensitive to sun exposure and are at increased risk of developing skin cancer.

-Although there's no cure for albinism, people with the disorder can take steps to improve vision and avoid too much sun exposure.
-Albinism doesn't limit intellectual development, though people with albinism often feel socially isolated and may experience discrimination.
+Although there's no cure for albinism, people with the disorder can take steps to protect their skin and maximize their vision.
+Some people with albinism may feel socially isolated or experience discrimination.

 - Gronskov K, et al. Oculocutaneous albinism.
 Orphanet Journal of Rare Diseases.
 2007;2:43.